zxrlha/sehomo/README.md

 For Linux distributions, usually those packages are available from the your package manager.

-With those package installed, you can simple type
+With those packages installed, you can simple type

 ```Shell
 make